joshjchayes/TransitFit/README.md

 <a name="detrending"></a>
 ## Detrending
+Detrending of light curves in TransitFit occurs in three different modes - `'nth order'`, `'custom'`, and `'off'`.
+Since observations being simultaneously fitted may require different treatments, the `detrending_list` kwarg in `run_retrieval()` allows this to be specified.
+Each

 TransitFit offers nth-order detrending which is fitted simultaneously with other parameters.
-In order to
+Since different observations may require different treatment,

+The detrending order can be set in the kwargs of `run_retrieval()`.

 <a name="lots_of_curves"></a>